 This is the final part in our four-part series on effective web design.
 If you haven’t done so already, get the most out of your website by completing our other three guides: the basics, intermediate, and advanced.

-Now that you’re ready, what’s in our definitive guide?
-The simple answer is maintenance.
-Your industry, customers, and technology are constantly changing year over year.
-And if you treat your website as a one-time investment, you’ll misalign with these three areas.
+In this definitive guide, the running theme around effective web design is calculated growth.
+Your industry, buyers, and technology are constantly changing year over year.
+And if you treat your website as a one-time investment, you’ll misalign with all three areas.
+In fact, take a look at how search habits have changed in the age of AI tools.

-That’s why it’s important to make data-driven design choices, prioritize organic traffic, leverage paid media, and focus on deeper web design.
-Take a closer look at what that truly means below.
+That’s why it’s important to make data-driven choices, prioritize organic traffic, leverage paid media, and focus on deeper web design.

-The hallmark of great web design is providing the best customer experience.
-The tried-and-true way to do this is to base your web design decisions on qualitative and quantitative data.
+The hallmark of great web design is providing the best user experience.
+The tried-and-true way to do this is to base your decisions on qualitative and quantitative data.
 That means taking the following agile approach:

 - Start by collecting feedback from your customers (quantitative and qualitative)